marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 development¹, each domain or subdomain are going to be a maven module.

 We will deploy the application on my personal kubernetes cluster.
-Expose one Hello World resource, with a client using Swagger SDK and a kubernetes sidecar to provide the documentation.
+Expose one Hello World resource, with a client using Swagger Core 2.1.11 and a kubernetes sidecar to provide the documentation.

 ## STATUS